GLOBAL MARKETS-Europe buckles up for ECB 'liftoff' signal

 By Marc Jones

 Bond dealers marked the moment by pushing Germany's 10-year government bond yield - the main proxy for European borrowing rates - to its highest level in nearly eight years.
-Stocks slipped nearly 1% .EU.
+Stocks steadied after an early 1% slip .EU.
 The euro EUR= barely budged. /FRX

 With euro zone inflation at a record-high 8.1% and broadening quickly, the ECB has already flagged a series of moves, including also ending its long-running asset buying programme at the end of this month.
 Details will be crucial though.

+Economists wonder whether it might risk its first half-point rise in 22 years when its starts the hiking process, most likely next month.
+There has also been speculation it will try to protect former debt crisis countries where borrowing costs have been veering up faster again.

-"The bar has been set pretty high by the drum beat of recent comments (from top ECB policymakers)," said Saxo Bank's head of head of FX strategy John Hardy, referring to signals that rates will start rising next month, possibly even by a meaty half percent.
+"The bar has been set pretty high by the drum beat of recent comments (from top ECB policymakers)," said Saxo Bank's head of head of FX strategy John Hardy, referring to signals that rates will start rising next month, possibly by a meaty 50 bps.

 "So it is about A) do they clear that bar, and B) how does market react....
 I don't think they (ECB) will want to take anything off the table."